POSITIVE CONNECTIONS. POWERFUL CAREERS.

 Through broad stakeholder engagement efforts, and original research and resources, the Solar Training Network articulated the challenges surrounding solar industry workforce development, and identified solutions to advance a better qualified, more diverse, and job-ready solar workforce.

-Strategies for Workforce Development addresses the information gaps identified by Training and Hiring Insights, centered around themes of workforce development and work-based learning.
-With a implementation guide, case studies, and best practices, we outline actionable, collaborative solutions for the industry to better align education with evolving workforce needs.
+Strategies for Workforce Development addresses the information gaps identified by the 2017 Training and Hiring Insights Report, centered around themes of workforce development and work-based learning.
+With a templated implementation guide, case studies, and best practices, we outline actionable, collaborative solutions for the industry to better align education with evolving workforce needs.

 Work-Based Learning: Key Outcomes from a Midwestern Solar Internship Pilot